niickmerc/restaurant-roulette/README.md

 In terminal, run `node index.js` in the main `/restaurant-roulette` directory.
 Then open up your browser and go to `localhost:3000`.
 Make sure all dependencies are installed.

-You must enter a location (address, city, country) and radius (km).
-Food category is optional.
+You must enter a location (address, city, country).
+Radius (km) and food category are optional.

 Note: Usage constraints largely revolve around the available data Google Maps and Yelp have for restaurants.
 Certain locations will be signficantly less serviced.